 Teacher Recruitment Events

 Throughout the year we hold a number of Teacher Recruitment Events.
-They are designed to bring together a number of Head Teachers with positions to fill with NQTs and experienced teachers looking to work in that area, or gain an endorsement for schools in a different location.
+They are designed to bring together Principals with positions to fill with early career teachers and experienced teachers looking to work in that area, or gain an endorsement for schools in a different location.

-In a relatively informal environment, Head Teachers speak with candidates for approximately 20 minutes each.
-This enables both Head Teachers and candidates to ascertain their interest in working together.
-After the teacher recruitment events, our team works to secure you formal observations/ interviews at a later date with the schools you are interested in.
+In a relatively informal environment, Principals speak with candidates for approximately 30 minutes each.
+This enables both Principals and candidates to ascertain their interest in working together.

 These events are an efficient way to informally interview with a number of schools all in one day, without having to apply to each school individually.
 You’ll also gain insight into the many different types of schools in your area.
 This helps you make informed choices about where you want to work.

-It is unlikely you will leave this event without being on your way to securing a permanent teaching job.
-Or, in the case of schools, attracting quality new teaching staff.
+It is unlikely you will leave this event without being on your way to securing a permanent UK teaching job.

 Upcoming Teacher Recruitment Events